empathicqubit/tyzzy/README.md

 It doesn't work yet!
 The game (HHGG) is set up and it prints text and stops at the first prompt.

 ![Preview](./preview.png)

+Trust me. :) It's all there, it just renders weirdly.